IF YOU ARE HERE MAINLY FOR THE LOW-Z CALCULATOR REFERENCE, CLICK HERE.

 There are many ways to measure amplifiers and specify their performance.
 Many amplifier manufacturers have excellent specification sheets available to the system designer.
 Even if the CAF simply replicated this information, it adds depth and formalizes the presentation, freeing the user from having to decipher these often cryptic spec sheets.

-No set of specifications can replace the listening process for evaluating an amplifier, or comparing amplifiers.
+No set of specifications can replace the listening process for evaluating an amplifier or comparing amplifiers.
 If you want to know how two amplifiers compare in reproducing an intense kick drum signal into a 2 ohm subwoofer, you should hook them up and conduct proper A/B listening tests.
 The CAF can serve as a front end for this exercise, or as a back end.
 It bridges the gap between artistic evaluation and technical deployment.
 Both are vital to the sound system design process.

 CAF Philosophy